AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/stream-views/stream-views-concept.md

 ### <a name="streamviews-bestpractices"></a>Stream views best practices

-OSIsoft recommends the following best practices when working with stream views.
+OSIsoft recommends the following best practices when working with stream views:

 1. Stream views can be useful when you are using PI to OCS.
 PI to OCS creates streams with many additional flags, for example `IsQuestionable`, `IsSubstituted`, and `IsAnnotated`.
 You can use stream views to limit these properties or to give them a more meaningful name.